-Context: The Public Works Department maintains an inventory system to monitor the movement of various County assets.
-Additions to the system are posted based on vendor invoices; withdrawals are based on requisition sheets/time sheets provided by Public Works personnel and reports from the fuel system.
-The County performs a year-end inventory count and makes adjustments in the inventory system to reflect actual inventory balances.
+Context: The Highway Department maintains an inventory system to monitor the movement of various County assets.
+Additions to the system are posted based on vendor invoices; withdrawals are based on requisition sheets and/or timesheets provided by Highway personnel and reports from the fuel system.
+The County performs a year-end inventory count and makes adjustments in the inventory system to reflect actual inventory balances on hand.
+The year-end adjustments, which included investigation of significant adjustments for cause, were reviewed by the Highway Engineer and Highway Accountant.